syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 <!-- markdownlint-disable MD024 -->

-# Getting started - Syncfusion Blazor Server Side App in .NET Core CLI
+# Getting started with Blazor Server Side App in .NET Core CLI

 This article provides a step-by-step introduction to configure Syncfusion Blazor setup, and also to build and run a simple Blazor Server Side application using the [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/).